How to buy Berkshire Hathaway (BRK-B) shares in Australia

 Berkshire Hathaway's EBITDA

-Berkshire Hathaway's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$53.7 billion.
+Berkshire Hathaway's EBITDA (earnings before interest, taxes, depreciation and amortisation) is US$109.9 billion (£87.3 billion).

-The EBITDA is a measure of a Berkshire Hathaway's overall financial performance and is widely used to measure a its profitability.
+The EBITDA is a measure of a Berkshire Hathaway's overall financial performance and is widely used to measure stock profitability.

 Berkshire Hathaway financials